Jazz Harpist, Music out on Jazzman Records, Albert’s Favourites, First Word

 One of the highlights of her career has been performing at International Jazz festivals across the world with Jazz trumpeter Matthew Halsall and the Gondwana Orchestra.
 Festivals and venues have included Hamburg, Johannesburg Union Chapel London, Jazz Cafe ( Camden), Pori Jazz66 (Finland), Ghent Jazz festival, London Jazz Festival, Gateshead and AB Belgique, Brussels.

-In 2020/21, Amanda worked with many artists and DJs including DJ Yoda, Rebecca Vasmant, Mr Scruff, True Jazzchild, Jazzanova, Greg Foat and flautist Chip Wickham (realising her dream concert in Ronnie Scott’s.)
+In 2020/21/22, Amanda worked and recorded with many artists and DJs including DJ Yoda, Rebecca Vasmant, Mr Scruff, True Jazzchild, Jazzanova, Greg Foat, Heliocentircs and flautist Chip Wickham (realising her dream concert in Ronnie Scott’s.)

 *The original trio from Little Sunflower headlined in Edinburgh International Harp Festival as well as playing at Hay and Brecon Festivals.

 In 2020 Amanda was given the honour of having her own Harp Column Academy Studio (a global platform for specialist teachers).
 Amanda is also the Jazz harp teacher at the Royal Welsh College of Music and Drama, Cardiff, Royal Birmingham Conservatoire and Hull University and has taught at RNCM and Junior RNCM.
 She has also written a series of new Jazz harp books (Under the name of Pedal Sliders) on the syllabus of Trinity College, London.

 “Whiting’s harp, full of flowing, cascading notes, similarly couldn’t help draw comparison to Alice Coltrane: the harp is a rare instrument in jazz, and Alice Coltrane one of it’s pioneers.
 In the Gondwana Orchestra, the instrument was used to great effect, adding another layer of texture.”